Beyond-Better/bb-tools/docs/tools.md

-# BB Tools Reference
+# BB Plugin Framework Reference

-This document provides a comprehensive reference for the BB tools framework, including tool types, interfaces, implementation patterns, and styling guidelines.
+This document provides a comprehensive reference for the BB plugin framework, including plugin structure, tool types, interfaces, implementation patterns, and styling guidelines.

-## Tool Framework Overview
+## Plugin Framework Overview

-The BB tools framework provides a structured way to create tools that can be used by AI assistants.
+The BB plugin framework provides a structured way to create and distribute tools and datasources that can be used by AI assistants.

-Each tool:
+### Plugin Structure

+Plugins are packaged as `.bbplugin` directories containing:
+- **manifest.json**: Required plugin metadata
+- **Tool components**: One or more `.tool` directories
+- **Datasource components**: Optional `.datasource` directories (future support)

+**Note**: Standalone `.tool` directories are deprecated but still supported for backward compatibility.

+### Tool Components

+Each tool within a plugin:
 - Extends the `LLMTool` base class
 - Implements specific interfaces
 - Provides both browser and console formatting